 The collection on display at the National Toy Train Museum gives tangible evidence of that journey and trends in design and manufacturing.
 Starting with a primitive Milton Bradley wooden 4-4-0 with cars of 1880 the collection offers viewers an impressive display of each era and scale of toy trains that are an important part of our heritage.
 Equally impressive are the representative operating layouts of each scale that faithfully replicate the excitement of each era.
 The collection itself is housed in an impressive facility that resembles a Victorian railroad station and a monument to early Train Collector’s Association founders greets visitors at the main entrance.

-We thank Tammy Hersh of the National Toy Train Museum for sharing her knowledge of the collection with us and allowing us to assemble the material presented today and additional coverage we will post soon.
+We thank Tammy Hersh of the National Toy Train Museum for sharing her knowledge of the collection with us and allowing us to assemble the material presented today along with additional coverage we’ll be posting in the coming weeks!
 Visit their website for more information: https://www.nttmuseum.org/

 FAW MB Klein, Inc